N0fix/reverseIntro/README.md

 ### Syscalls
 In 32bits, syscall are initiated using the `int 0x80` instruction, which will execute the given syscall depending of parameters you put in your registers (see the [32bits syscall](https://github.com/N0fix/misc/blob/master/syscalls32.md) table above).
 In 64bits, the instruction has been renamed `syscall`, and the instruction `int 0x80` is no longer valid.

-You can also find every system call number in 32bits in `/usr/include/asm/unistd_32.h` f
+> You can also find every system call number in 32bits in
+> `/usr/include/asm/unistd_32.h`, and in `/usr/include/asm/unistd_64.h`
+> for 64bits.

+> Those files will always be more reliable then any information you might find on internet, as they rules system calls on your system.
+Note that on rare cases, those can vary from one computer to another, as

 ## Memory